 This page will be updated regularly with news and information to inform you and your parents.
 We will also regularly upload photographs to show case all our learning.

-This term, we are focusing on developing our coaching skills in our PE lessons and working closely with a partner or in a team.
-We will be thinking about what makes a good coach and working in teams to create our own simple ball games.
+This term, we are lucky to have Jane Douglas come in to teach us Dance on a Wednesday afternoon.
+We will be developing our balance and co-ordination skills and creating small sequences of movement to music.
+We will also be looking at key multi skills needed for small games in our Real PE sessions on a Monday.
 Please make sure you have your PE kit with you every day of the week.
 It is so important that when we practise these skills we are wearing appropriate footwear and clothing to stay safe!
 When the weather is warmer, sometimes we may do extra PE outside in the afternoons so it is important to have your kit with you everyday.

 In our RE lessons we will be exploring what a leader is and the important roles of religious leaders around the world.
 We will learn the names, clothing, religious books and holy duties of religious leaders.
 We will also be exploring the religious symbols attached to different leaders and what these mean to those that worship the religion.